wssimms/gssquared/Docs/DevelopLog.md

 Proposed task list for next release (0.20)
 * finish up Disk II write by denibblizing (if needed) and writing disk II data back to disk file.
-* clean up video code so we call old monochrome hires code in that mode.
+* clean up video code so we call old monochrome hires code in that mode. [ complete ]
 * Center display in window when in fullscreen mode. [ complete ]
-* Redo joystick code so it handles
+* Redo joystick code so it maps correctly when it comes online after emu start. (sometimes starts with Y reversed!, or not right joystick at all)
+* Decay the audio so we don't get so many annoying clicks due to OS interrupting my event loops

 That ought to be easy!

+## Apr 5, 2025

+building on windows - Win doesn't like strndup because it's a POSIX function.
+Find a standard c++ library alternative. and really do some cleanup, use C++ variants of std library stuff instead of a mishmash of c and c++.

+First pass, not awful, though having some issues when linking against SDL.
+Some weird Windowsism.

+on the speaker decay.
+When we hit an event, set the amplitude to 0x6000.
+Each sample after that, decay the amplitude 0x0100. (that's about 90 samples, can adjust this).
+If we fill empty frame, continue using decaying amplitude.
+Sample value at any point is amplitude * polarity.
+I currently have it to decay at 0x0300.
+That doesn't seem to hurt frequency response at all.
+I also reduced the max amplitude to 0x5000 from 0x6000.